Social enterprise: Social enterprise versus corporate social responsibility

 Many commercial enterprises would consider themselves to have social objectives, but commitment to these objectives is motivated by the perception that such commitment will ultimately make the enterprise more financially valuable.
 These are organisations that might be more properly said to be operating corporate responsibility policies.
 Social enterprises differ in that their commitment to impact is central to the mission of the business.
-Some may not aim to offer any benefit to their investors, except where they believe that doing so will ultimately further their capacity to realize their social and environmental goals, although there is a huge amount of variation in forms and activities.
+Some may not aim to offer any benefit to their investors, except where they believe that doing so will ultimately further their capacity to realise their social and environmental goals, although there is a huge amount of variation in forms and activities.

-Corporate social responsibility (CSR) is a practice that businesses can use to be conscious of the social and environmental impacts their activities make.
-There are a variety of CSR markers, such as accountability and internal/external elements.
+Corporate social responsibility (CSR) is a practise that businesses can use to be conscious of the social and environmental impacts of their activities.
+There are a variety of CSR markers, such as accountability and internal and external elements.
 Social enterprises place a lot of emphasis on external social responsibility as a result of their social objectives, so social impact is built into the organisation.
-However, there had been debate on whether or not social enterprises place enough emphasis on internal CSR.
-Internal CSR includes human resources/capital management, health and safety standards, adaptation to innovation and change, and the quality of management within the organisation.
-Since a large majority of social enterprises do not have sufficient funding, they are unable to pay competitive wages to their employees, and as a result they have to resort to other (non-financial) techniques to recruit employees.
-Many managers utilize the social component of the social enterprise's dual mission/purpose for this.
+However, there has been debate on whether or not social enterprises place enough emphasis on internal CSR.
+Internal CSR includes human resources and capital management, health and safety standards, adaptation to innovation and change, and the quality of management within the organisation.
+Since a large majority of social enterprises do not have sufficient funding, they are unable to pay competitive wages to their employees, and as a result, they have to resort to other (non-financial) techniques to recruit employees.
+Many managers utilise the social component of the social enterprise's dual mission and purpose for this.

 Social enterprise versus social entrepreneurship

 Like social enterprise, social entrepreneurship has a variety of existing definitions.
-Currently there is not a widely accepted, standard definition for the term, and descriptions vary in level of detail.
-There is an emphasis on change agents for social entrepreneurship, in contrast to the organizational focus of social enterprises.
+Currently, there is not a widely accepted standard definition for the term, and descriptions vary in level of detail.
+There is an emphasis on change agents for social entrepreneurship, in contrast to the organisational focus of social enterprises.
 Social entrepreneurship usually takes place in the non-profit sector, with a focus on creating and implementing new solutions.

 Social impact versus social enterprise

 Social impact and social enterprise are not the same.
 Social impact may refer to the overall effects of a business, but a business that has social impact may or may not be a social enterprise.
 Social enterprises have socially bound mission statements and operate with the goal of solving a social problem as a part of their mission.
-Social enterprise has emerged as a businesslike contrast to the traditional nonprofit organization.
-Social enterprise is going to continue its evolution away from forms that focus on broad frame-breaking and innovation to a narrower focus on market-based solutions and businesslike solutions to measure social impact of programs.
+Social enterprise has emerged as a businesslike contrast to traditional nonprofit organisations.
+Social enterprise is going to continue its evolution away from forms that focus on broad frame-breaking and innovation to a narrower focus on market-based solutions and businesslike solutions to measure the social impact of programmes.